 Clinical Statement vs. resources: In CDA, the "content" of the document is expressed using a complex and extremely abstract model based on HL7's "Clinical Statement" project.
 Its purpose is to allow implementers to express pretty much any clinical concept in any degree of rigor and granularity.
 (In practice, there are limitations built into the CDA model that make the expression of certain clinical concepts challenging).
 This model provides significant power, but also presents challenges.
 The first is that RIM modeling expertise is required in order to express any particular piece of clinical information.
 It isn't obvious how to represent things like allergies or surgery or blood pressure "out of the box".
 Templates are required to support interoperability.
 The second is that common clinical concepts can be (and frequently are) modeled differently in different circumstances.
 With FHIR, all clinical (and non-clinical) content in a message is handled by referencing existing resource definitions.
 These resources make it clear how to represent common structures like allergies and blood pressure "out of the box" and ensure that there's only one way for core content to be represented.
 It does however create the limitation that an appropriate resource must have been defined in order to share content.
 In the early stages of FHIR development, it may be necessary to make use of the Basic resource if an appropriate standard resource has not yet been defined.

 Templates and Profiles: As discussed above, CDA relies on the presence of templates in order to understand the meaning of instances.
-(While the meaning can theoretically be determined by looking at RIM attributes and codes, the reality is that this is often not safe or sufficient.
+While the meaning can theoretically be determined by looking at RIM attributes and codes, the reality is that this is often not safe or sufficient.
 As such, pretty much every CDA instance includes templateId attribute values scattered throughout the instance to define meaning.
 With FHIR, meaning is defined by the resource.
 Profiles can be used to define extensions, but they never refine the meaning of core elements.
 While the profiles used in constructing a particular instance can be declared within the instance via tags.
 However, such declaration is not required.

 Mark-up language: CDA defines its own XML syntax for narrative content, loosely based on HTML.
 FHIR makes use of a constrained set of XHTML which is somewhat more expressive than the CDA markup.
 Conversions from FHIR to CDA will need to take these constraints into account (or alternatively provide a fully rendered version of the document).